Driving an Automatic Car

 Your instructor should explain about the extra use of the handbrake and different techniques used to control the car at low speeds.

-Practice makes perfect, so get plenty of practice from a Approved Driving Instructor.
+Practice makes perfect, so get plenty of practice from an Approved Driving Instructor.

 FAQ about Automatics:-